-- 1. Service animals, and - Support animals.
+- 1. Service animals, and - 2.
+Support animals.

-For approved assistance animals, the Pet Deposit and Error!
-Reference source not found. do not apply.
+For approved assistance animals, the Pet Deposit does not apply.

 A person with a disability is not automatically entitled to have an assistance animal.
 Reasonable accommodation requires that there is a relationship between the person's disability and their need for the animal.
 LRHA has the authority to regulate assistance animals under applicable federal, state, and local law.
 LRHA may refuse to permit a person with a disability to use and live with an assistance animal if: